HalfScale/Java-Notes/topics/generics.md

   // execute something here...
 }
 ```
-*If they have the same purpose, then what is the advantage of one of the other?*
+*They have the same purpose but with different syntax.
+Then what is the advantage of one over the other?*

 ```java
 // This is more efficient